-- EB-3: Covers skilled workers, professionals, and others, including those with bachelor’s degrees or specific training, with similar backlog considerations.
+- EB-3: Covers skilled workers, professionals, and others, including those with bachelor’s degrees or specific training, with similar backlog considerations for certain countries.

-While the U.S. government collects aggregate data on employment-based green cards through agencies like USCIS and the DOL, it does not publish company-specific employment numbers for green card holders.
+The U.S. government collects aggregate data on employment-based green cards through agencies like U.S. Citizenship and Immigration Services (USCIS) and the Department of Labor (DOL), but it does not publish company-specific employment numbers for green card holders due to privacy and regulatory constraints.

 - U.S. Citizenship and Immigration Services (USCIS): Publishes annual reports and data on employment-based immigration, available at uscis.gov.